seidtgeist/syntux/README.md

 Code with style!

 syntux automatically beautifies your entire JS code based on a configuration file in the project root.
-Here's a description of what it does:

-1. Find all files ending with .js
-2. For each file: read, beautify, write
-3. Done!

 ## Install